Mateus Asato

-Mateus Asato (December 29, 1994) is a guitarist from Campo Grande, Brazil.
+Mateus Asato (29 December 1994) is a guitarist from Campo Grande, Brazil.
 He rose to fame by posting videos of himself playing guitar on Instagram, and has since amassed over one million followers.
-He has toured with several pop stars as a guitarist, including Tori Kelly, Jessie J, and Tiago Iorc.
+He has toured with several pop stars as a guitarist, including Tori Kelly, Jessie J, and Bruno Mars.
 Mateus also has his own signature guitar with Suhr Guitars.

 Career

 In 2013 he attended the Musicians Institute in Los Angeles, California.
 His career began when industry professionals discovered him through his Instagram account.
 He then toured with Tori Kelly and Jessie J. Asato also began to do guitar clinics in South Korea and in Singapore.
 In 2019 Guitar Magazine named him one of the 50 most exciting young guitarists in the world.
 He has also played some shows in Las Vegas along with Bruno Mars.
-American musician John Mayer has said that Asato "is one of the best guitar players around.”
+American musician John Mayer has said that Asato "is one of the best guitar players around."

 In February 2021, Asato shut down his popular Instagram account.
 He reopened it on 31 March 2022.